Communities in Schools meeting needs of at-risk students

 During the 2018-19 school year, Wyoming County was among the three pilot counties – in addition to Berkeley and McDowell – in which the program was introduced in West Virginia.
 The program had been ongoing since 2004 in Greenbrier County.

-During that first year in Wyoming County, CIS was only available to students at Westside High School.
+During that first year in Wyoming County, Communities in Schools was only available to students at Westside High School.

 The program was then expanded to the Westside High feeder schools and Wyoming County East High.

-Now in its sixth year in Wyoming County, CIS is available in all the schools with the exception of the Career and Technical Center.
+Now in its sixth year in Wyoming County, Communities in Schools (CIS) is available in all the schools with the exception of the Career and Technical Center.
 Those students are served through the high schools, Henry said.

-Last year, the county’s 13 CIS coordinators completed 6,000 home visits/parent contacts and provided 2,500 pieces of clothing and 1,000 pairs of shoes to students.
+Last year, the county’s 13 CIS coordinators completed 6,000 home visits/parent contacts, provided 2,500 pieces of clothing and 1,000 pairs of shoes to students.

 Nationwide, CIS is in 3,270 schools across 25 states and the District of Columbia.